Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Botv4/README.md

        "version": "2.0",
        "secretKey": ""
    ```
 1. One object that needs replacing in your .bot file is the auto-generated LUIS app.
 You'll see it's the only object with type "luis".
 That is what gets generated when you first create the web app bot in Azure, but since you created your own Dispatch app in LUIS, you want to use that one instead.
-So paste the code below over your default LUIS app object. the appId and authoringkey can be found in your LUIS app under the "Manage" menu, when you open your Dispatch app in luis.ai.
+So paste the code below over your default LUIS app object. the appId and authoringKey can be found in your LUIS app under the "Manage" menu, when you open your Dispatch app in luis.ai.
 The subscription ID is your main key in the Azure Portal.
 It's the same for every service you create, which can be found under the service resource's "Overview" menu item.
     ```json
     {
       "type": "dispatch",